skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_File_Formats.md

 ### For a Format Type of Copybook or XML

  1. Select a **Connection Mode**.
  2. Fill out the required fields of the selected **Connection Mode**.
+For Filesytem Mount Point connection mode, refer the [Managing Remote Mounts](./Managing_Remote_Mounts/#file-format) page to fill out the required fields.
  3. Click **Browse**.
  4. Click the **Select** button to the right of the desired import file format.
  5. Enter a **Logical Name**.